 Mackie CR8-XBT Review

-- The sound profile is not as refined as the MR824.
+- The sound profile is not as balanced, making it a poor choice for detailed studio work.

 Should You Buy?